qmk/qmk_firmware/docs/other_vscode.md

 First, we need to set up IntelliSense.
 This isn't strictly required, but it will make your life a LOT easier.
 To do this, we need to create the `.vscode/c_cpp_properties.json` file in the QMK Firmware folder.
 You can do this all manually, but I've done most of the work already by creating one for you.

-Go ahead and [download it here](https://gist.github.com/drashna/48e2c49ce877be592a1650f91f8473e8) and save it to the `.vscode/` folder your qmk_firmware fork.
+Go ahead and [grab it here](https://gist.github.com/drashna/48e2c49ce877be592a1650f91f8473e8) and save it to the `.vscode/` folder your qmk_firmware fork.
 You may need to edit this file if you didn't install MSYS2 to the default location, or are using WSL/LxSS.
 Once you have saved this file, you will need to reload VS Code, if it was already running.

 Note: You should see an `extensions.json` and `settings.json` file in the `.vscode` folder as well.